Here’s what I tell my K-5 parents about how to handle the stress of equipping the 21st century tech kid:

 - A lot of teachers choose to communicate with parents via blogs or twitter.
 Here’s my professional blog.
 It’s a great way to casually keep parents and students up to date on class activities.
 I have one at school, too, but non-students are locked out of it.

 - Much classwork integrates information from the internet.
 If your child is excited about something shown in class, s/he’ll want to revisit at home.
 That’s as simple as an internet connection and the website (probably posted on the class webpage).
-In tech class, students have a class internet start page and a class wiki (I’ve linked to my fifth grade wiki) that track everything done in class for follow-up at home.
+In tech class, students have a class internet start page that track everything done in class for follow-up at home.
 All are accessible from one location on my class webpage to make it easier on parents and students.

 - As hard as parents try, it’s difficult to dig through backpacks and uncover test scores, grading rubrics, and their ilk.
 It’s likely grades will be available online.
 Take advantage of the ability to check your child’s grades.
 Know there’s a problem when there’s still time to fix it.